Nuisance parameters and elliptically symmetric distributions: a geometric approach to parametric and semiparametric efficiency: A short introduction to the RES distributions

-It is important to note that the parameterization in \eqref{RES_full_par_model_V} in terms of $(\ovecs{\mb{V}_S},s)$ is of interest for both practical and theoretical reasons.
-From a practical point of view, in a large part of applications such as Principal Component Analysis (PCA), Canonical Correlation Analysis (CCA) and subspace-based methods, only a scaled version of the covariance matrix, i.e. $\mb{V}_S$, is of interest while the scale term $s$ can be considered as a nuisance parameter.
-On the other hand, from a theoretical viewpoint, the parameterization in \eqref{RES_full_par_model_V} allows us to investigate the hidden and counter-intuitive relationships between the parametric and semiparametric efficiency on the shape matrix $\mb{V}_S$ and the scale $s$ as in the analysis reported in \cite{Hallin_P_2006,PAINDAVEINE}.
-For this reason, in the following we will refer to $\mathcal{P}_{\bs{\eta},g}$ as the \textit{canonical parameterization} of the RES model.
+It is important to note that the two parameterizations in terms of $\ovecs{\mb{V}_S}$ are of interest for both practical and theoretical reasons.
+From a practical standpoint, in many applications such as Principal Component Analysis (PCA), Canonical Correlation Analysis (CCA) and subspace-based methods, only a scaled version of the covariance matrix, i.e. $\mb{V}_S$, is of interest while the scale term $s$ can be treated as a \textit{nuisance} parameter.
+Moreover, from a theoretical viewpoint, the parameterization in \eqref{RES_full_par_model_V} allows us to investigate the hidden and counter-intuitive relationships between the parametric and semiparametric efficiency on the shape matrix $\mb{V}_S$ and the scale $s$.